Silicon Valley Bank shut down by regulators. Here's what to know.

 What are tech investors saying?

-The question was whether clients would opt to remain with the bank or instead trigger a classic bank run, which are often sparked by fears about an institution's possible insolvency — fears that then can become self-fulfilling if enough customers pull their money out of the bank.
+The question was whether clients would opt to remain with the bank or trigger a classic bank run.
+Fears about an institution's possible insolvency can become self-fulfilling if enough customers pull their money out of the bank.

 "Banks are not like normal companies, and one in crisis can't wait to run a normal auction process — they depend on the confidence of depositors and even an inkling of doubt can snowball faster than nearly anyone imagines, impairing the value of the franchise," wrote Wall Street analyst Adam Crisafulli of Vital Knowledge in a report.